bar181/openai-agents/modules/module5-orchestration/docs/implementation_process.md

   - Added tests for guardrail agent tracing
   - Added tests for trace formatting
   - Added tests for trace processor methods
+  - Created mock trace and span classes for testing
+  - Used patching to inject mock traces during tests
+  - Manually processed traces in test scenarios

+- Fixed API compatibility issues:
+  - Updated code to use `get_current_trace()` instead of `current_trace()`
+  - Used `add_trace_processor()` for registration
+  - Added proper error handling for missing trace contexts
+  - Ensured all tests pass with the updated API

 - Documented testing challenges:
   - Identified API compatibility issues with the tracing system